AdobeDocs/experience-platform.fr-FR/help/segmentation/tutorials/evaluate-a-segment.md

 ## Étapes suivantes

 Once the export has completed successfully, your data is available within the [!DNL Data Lake] in [!DNL Experience Platform].
-You can then use the [!DNL Data Access API](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/data-access-api.yaml) to access the data using the `batchId` associated with the export.
+You can then use the [[!DNL Data Access API]](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/data-access-api.yaml) to access the data using the `batchId` associated with the export.
 Selon la taille du segment, les données peuvent se présenter sous forme de blocs et le lot peut être constitué de plusieurs fichiers.

 For step-by-step instructions on how to use the [!DNL Data Access] API to access and download batch files, follow the [Data Access tutorial](../../data-access/tutorials/dataset-data.md).

 Vous pouvez également accéder aux données de segment exportées avec succès à l’aide de [!DNL Adobe Experience Platform Query Service].
 Using the UI or RESTful API, [!DNL Query Service] allows you to write, validate, and run queries on data within the [!DNL Data Lake].

-For more information on how to query audience data, please review the documentation on [!DNL Query Service](../../query-service/home.md).
+For more information on how to query audience data, please review the documentation on [[!DNL Query Service]](../../query-service/home.md).